lighthouse-labs/data-project-llm/README.md

 Describe which hyperparameters you found most important or relevant when optimizing your model.

 ## Relevant Link
-- link to your model on hugging face
+- link to your model on Hugging Face
 - link to your dataset